jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/integrity/developing-integrity.md

 ## Trunk Based Development

-We use [Trunk Based Development](https://trunkbaseddevelopment.com/) to keep only one long-term master branch.
+We use [Trunk Based Development](https://trunkbaseddevelopment.com/) to keep only one long-term trunk branch.
 That branch is the source of truth regarding what code is running in the production environments.